Optimal sampling for least-squares approximation: Variations, extensions and further topics

 Note that the computation of an orthonormal basis over $Z$ is a purely offline cost.
 It does not involve additional evaluations of the target function $f$, which are often the main computational bottleneck in practice.
-Of course, theoretical bounds for the Christoffel may not be available or, if available, may result value of $K$ that is too large for practical computations.
-This has spurred several recent works \cite{trunschke2024optimal2,dolbeault2021optimal} which develop more refined strategies for constructing the grid $K$ than Monte Carlo sampling.

-An alternative to this approach involves using a structured (e.g. Quasi-Monte Carlo) grid for $Z$ \cite{bartel2024reconstruction}.
-This has the additional benefit of ensuring that the algebraic least-squares problem can be solved efficiently via Fast Fourier Transforms (FFT).
+Of course, theoretical bounds for the Christoffel function may not be available or, if available, may result in a value of $K$ that is too large for practical computations.
+This has spurred several recent works which introduced more refined strategies for constructing the grid $K$ than vanilla Monte Carlo sampling \cite{trunschke2024optimal2,dolbeault2021optimal}.
+Another alternative is to use a structured grid for $Z$.
+See \cite{bartel2024reconstruction} for an approach based on Quasi-Monte Carlo grids for least-squares approximation with the Fourier basis.
+This has the additional benefit that the algebraic least-squares problem can be solved efficiently via Fast Fourier Transforms (FFTs).